Norfolk County ‘Simple Sort’ Recycles

 Image of how to properly recycle using the two sort system, versus the improper way of putting it in bags

-Norfolk County recycles uses the 2-box ‘Simple Sort’ system.
-Instead of putting all of our recyclables in or beside a recycling box, residents must separate recyclables into two boxes.
+Norfolk County recycles using the 2-box ‘Simple Sort’ system.
+Instead of putting all of their recyclables in or beside a recycling box, residents must separate them into two boxes.

-Use the small recycling box you already have (blue or black doesn’t matter) for paper products such as newspapers and magazines, paper packaging such as boxboard cartons for cereal and tissues and the bag of plastic bags.
+Use the small recycling box you already have (blue or black doesn’t matter) for paper products such as newspapers and magazines, paper packaging such as boxboard cartons for cereal and tissues and a bag of plastic bags.
+Small box items include:

 • Regular paper bags